About ecological forestry

 - Natural Disturbance Regimes Peer-reviewed paper 2

-- Draft Old Forest Policy – Consultation (2021)
+- Old-growth Forest Policy – Consultation (PDF)

-- Full- and Whole-Tree Harvesting Policy
+- Full- and Whole-tree Harvesting Policy (PDF)

 - Independent Evaluation of Implementation of the Forest Practices Report for Nova Scotia (PDF)